 John is an environmental activist and facilitates experiential deep ecology workshops.
 He first studied Buddhist meditation with Lama Zopa and Goenkaji in 1973.
 John has an interest in engaged Buddhism, founded the Dharma Gaia Trust, has developed a workshop called “Buddha Touched the Earth” and gives occasional talks on Engaged Buddhism, Buddhism and Ecology and the like.

 Jill began practicing insight meditation in Thailand in 1999, and since that time has lived and worked at several meditation centres and monasteries in the US, Australia, England, and Thailand.
 She recently spent seven years on staff at the Insight Meditation Society (IMS) in Barre, Massachusetts, where she participated in several long retreats and Buddhist study programmes, as well as offering weekly meditation classes at a nearby men's prison.
-She is currently a student in the IMS / Spirit Rock teacher training program in the US under the guidance of Joseph Goldstein, and divides her time between the US, Australia and New Zealand, teaching vipassana and brahma vihara retreats and offering ongoing study and practice groups focused on bringing the dharma into daily life.
+She is a graduate of the IMS / Spirit Rock teacher training program in the US under the guidance of Joseph Goldstein and Gil Fronsdal.
+She divides her time between the US, Australia and New Zealand, teaching vipassana and brahma vihara retreats and offering ongoing study and practice groups focused on bringing the dharma into daily life.

 Lizzie has been practising in various Buddhist traditions since 1985: Vajrayana, Zen and Vipassana.
 She has recently begun teaching Insight meditation and has attended the last 2 teacher training retreats with Jason Siff.
 Lizzie is a somatic psychotherapist in private practice and teaches on the Australian Association of Buddhist Counsellors and Psychotherapists (AABCAP) professional training programme.